-LESSON: S LEARNT Type of Incident: Twisted knee during lifting and handling Classification of Incident: RIDDOR Summary of Incident: Employee was reaching for a box of bagasse (food containers disposable) in the storeroom and twisted their knee.
+LESSONS LEARNT Type of Incident: Twisted knee during lifting and handling Classificatio n of Incident: RIDDOR Summary of Incident: Employee was reaching for a box of bagasse (food containers disposable) in the storeroom and twisted their knee.
 The storeroom was free of obstruction, however boxes stored unsecure and too high.
 Employee continued to work that day and administered own first aid in the evening and returned to work the next day.
 Employee then took the next 3 days off due to incident and returned back for one day before their day off once they returned back to work the pain was not bearable employee went to doctor and was signed off for 14 days.
-Photographs of Incident: Please note photos are from the storeroom after incident (not on day of incident).
+Photograp hs of Incident: Please note photos are from the storeroom after incident (not on day of incident).
 Possible Causes: Possible cause Rushing due the need of the product during service Employee not undertaking specific manual handling risk assessment for the task Overstocking/unsecure/too high storage of boxes in storeroom Aids not used (foot stool) Manual handling, specific manual handling and workplace risk assessments not rated correctly • Workplace assessment likelihood rating-controlled is the same as uncontrolled and recorded as lower.
-Operations manager did not sign the risk assessment once the site manager completed. • Manual handling Risk assessment-controlled rating was initially rated the same as uncontrolled and with the review the severity rating was higher controlled than uncontrolled and likelihood rating is not correct on final assessment (not assessed thoroughly may look rushed), not resigned or dated from review. • Specific manual handling risk assessment is assessed for emptying waste bins and bags more detail required in review to cover all manual handling tasks, reviewed section more detail required, and assessment requires signing and dated once full review is complete.
+Operations manager did not sign the risk assessment once the site manager completed.
+Manual handling Risk assessment-controlled rating was initially rated the same as uncontrolled and with the review the severity rating was higher controlled than uncontrolled and likelihood rating is not correct on final accomment (not accommend thereughly may look rushed), not regioned or dated assessment (not assessed thoroughly may look rushed), not resigned or dated from review.
+Specific manual handling risk assessment is assessed for emptying waste bins and bags more detail required in review to cover all manual handling tasks, reviewed section more detail required, and assessment requires signing and dated once full review is complete.
 Continuing to work after incident 9 days before doctor visit.
 Immediate Action Taken: Employee continued to work, and incident was not recorded at time as a first aid incident.
-Lessons Learnt: Record incidents immediately or as soon as possible after the incident to capture as much information as possible while it is fresh, then log onto BiOne system for QHSE to support on investigation.
+Following the incident, QHSE undertook a visit to discuss the incident with site Lesso ns Learnt : Record incidents immediately or as soon as possible after the incident to capture as much information as possible while it is fresh, then log onto BiOne system for QHSE to support on investigation.
 Full assessment of employee once incidents have occurred to evaluate first aid requirements.
 Return to works to be complete on day of return.
 Restock all required products evening/morning prior to open to prevent rushing for stock.
 Risk assessments must be assessed and reviewed effectively (lone working, generic manual handling, specific manual handling and workplace risk assessment) - the aim of the risk assessment process is to evaluate hazards, then remove that hazard or minimize the level of its risk by adding control measures, as necessary.
 By doing so, you have created a safer and healthier workplace.
 Storeroom overstocked in an unsecure high manor.
 Aids to be used such as foot stools etc is required to be captured on risk assessments.
+Site and Operations manager made aware of this to be communicated to staff.